 Okay, so let’s get into the real reason you’re reading this post: you want a less expensive alternative to Mi Golondrina.
 Maybe you’re looking to splurge but want to try the look out first to make sure you’d wear it.
 Or maybe you just can’t stomach the price point given the current economy.
 Whatever your reason, there are so, so, so many options to be found on Etsy.
 A simple search for “Oaxacan Dress” will pull up so many items from both Hispanic shop-owners and vintage storefronts.
 There are so many to be found under $100 — many of which I’ve linked below.

 And, if you’d prefer to shop from a small retail boutique rather than Etsy, my mom turned me on to J. Marie Collections.
 She has a similar story to Mi Golondrina in that she has Mexican roots and decided to channel that into a clothing line.
-Her pieces have a bit more of a pink, colorful flair, but you can certainly find items that have a more sophisticated look (I’m loving this top!).
+Her pieces have a bit more of a pink, colorful flair, but you can certainly find items that have a more sophisticated look (I’m loving this top and I just picked up this one!).
 Plus, her childrens’ items are just so darn cute.

-So, take a look at the dresses below, buy vintage or from a small shop-owner, and maybe even go crazy by being two since you’re saving so much money!
+So, take a look at the dresses and tops below (this one is a crazy deal!), buy vintage or from a small shop-owner, and maybe even go crazy by being two since you’re saving so much money!